-lcon Description Notes - Use to take and save notes. • Phone - Use to dial a phone number when used with some Voice over IP (VoIP) clients (VoIP telephony ready only).
-Photos - Use to sync photos with Google account.
-TC51 with GMS only.
-Play Movies & TV - View movies and video on your device.
-TC51 with GMS only.
-Play Music - Use to listen to music.
-TC51 with GMS only.
-Play Store - Download music, movies, books, and Android apps and games from the Google Play Store.
-TC51 with GMS only. \$ 1)) PTT Express - Use to launch PTT Express client for VoIP communication.
+lcon Description G Maps - Use to see you location on a map (with public transit, traffic or satellite overlays).
+Search for any business or place of interest.
+Provides turn-by-turn navigation with voice guidance and traffic-avoidance and alternate routes, for drivers, cyclist, walkers and users of public transportation (Available only on devices with GMS software).
+Messaging - Send SMS and MMS messages.
+See Messaging on page 94 for more information. • Music - Play music stored on the microSD card (Available only on devices without GMS software).
+Notes - Use to take and save notes. & Phone - Use to make cellular calls or to dial a phone number when used with some Voice over IP (VoIP) clients.
+Photos - Use to sync photos with Google account (Available only on devices with GMS software).
+Play Movies & TV - View movies and video on your device (Available only on devices with GMS software).
+0 Play Music - Use to listen to music (Available only on devices with GMS software).
+Play Store - Download music, movies, books, and Android apps and games from the Google Play Store (Available only on devices with GMS software). \$ w PTT Express - Use to launch PTT Express client for VoIP communication.
 R RxLogger - Use to diagnose device and application issues.
-See the TC51 Touch Computer Integrator Guide for Android Version 7.1.2 for more information.
+See the TC56 Touch Computer Integrator Guide for Android Version 7.1.2 for more information.
 R RxLogger Utility - Use to view, backup, and archive RxLogger data.
-Q Search - (Available only on devices without GMS software).
-0 Settings - Use to configure the TC51.
-SimulScan Demo - Use to demonstrate the document capture feature of the TC51.
-SMARTMU - A diagnostic intelligent app.
-Use to diagnose surrounding area and display network stats, such as coverage hole detection, or AP in vicinity.
-See TC51 Touch Computer Integrator Guide for Android Version 7.1.2 for more information.
+Search - (Available only on devices without GMS software).